sategie/Music-Blog/README.md

 - All three models all have a Foreign Key relationship to the built in Django User model

         ![Image of Entity Relationship Diagram for models](blog/documentation/audiotown-erd.png)

+### Wireframes

+- The wireframes for this project were done on paper to get a clear understanding of the project structure

 ## Technologies Used